fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 In order to track down the elusive Mages' Guild, you have to find Desert Flower.
 It's rather close to the Sultan's Palace, but hard to spot – it's tucked into among the cacti just across the inlet N of the palace, invisible from the water but quickly found if you start exploring on foot.

-I guess if you're going to have a Sorcerer's Guild, you might as well advertise it on your town sign?
+I guess if you're going to have a Sorcerer's **Guild**, you might as well advertise it on your town sign?
 I guess that means we've found Desert Flower.

 A Kobito tells you to look a bit SW of town.
 If you brave the cacti and head into the mountains, you find a signpost that says

-> NOT ALL SEAS ARE AS THEY APPEAR
+> Not all seas are as they appear

 which is an incredibly obscure clue – I'm just gonna spoil this for you now – that hints at the function of the Sharktooth, which reveals the location of Hell Island.
 Without the tooth, you can sail right through that sector without hitting land.
 Fortunately(?) there's a much less obscure version of this same clue if you dive the nearby [Pyramid](#pyramid-of-akhamun-ra).

 Don't waste your time in the residences to the SW; the Guild is where the good hints are.
-You will learn that you need to find five relics: the Lantern, the Rod, the Ring, the Spear, and the Tooth.
-Senju has the Spear, which fits in with some other clues we've heard and makes getting a Crystal a top priority.
+You will learn that you need to find five **relics**: the Lantern, the Rod, the Ring, the Spear, and the Tooth.
+Senju has the **Spear**, which fits in with some other clues we've heard and makes getting a Crystal a top priority.
 The Crystal is also a relic, and we can find one in the Lagoon – still no word on where that is though.
-The Tooth is in Malkanth, a legendary town populated by demons.
+The Tooth is in **Malkanth**, a legendary town populated by demons.

 Finally: some extremely clear hints about the goals of the game and where to go!
 Took you long enough...

 ### Kobito Mines

 Some of *Deathlord*'s dungeons are really well put together.
 Some show off a theme, and are fun to get to know.
 Some present really challenging navigation puzzles.
 Some are more important than others, what with hiding a word (like this one) or an artifact.
 The Kobito Mines, though?
-The main thing going on here is combat. **A lot of combat**.
+The main thing going on here is combat. *A lot of combat*.
 This is a fantastic place to grind levels, because Kobito are fairly straightforward to fight, they have no special attacks, and they return 14xp each.
 I cleared two (character) levels without even trying.
 And there's a training academy not far from here.

 And of course, at the bottom, there's a word to be found.
 Depending on how you look at it, the Mines are either a nasty navigation puzzle or a complete anti-climax.
 The word is on Level 4, which is the bottom level.
 Getting down is easy, and you're more likely than not to do it accidentally because there are hidden chutes everywhere and avoiding them is hard.
 That also means working your way back up is painful.
 But to make things easier(?), there's a joined staircase that takes you directly from Level 1 all the way down to Level 4 and back up again.
 If you can find it.
 That's the anti-climax part.